Kazawaryu/Company_Order_Control_System/README.md

 # Company_Order_Control_System

+**[Announcement]** javaFX and JDK versions may not match enough.

-**[Announcement]** The project may not run successfully at your equipment, due to the java version is not a specific sub version of java-18(JavaFX bug).
+The project may not run successfully at your equipment, due to the java version is not a specific sub version of Jdk18.

 ## System Version 1.0